luebken/container-patterns/module-container.md

 #### Hooks

-Sometimes a container needs to react to different events during it's lifetime.
-Before termination we can check for the termination signal but that is limited since no context information can be given.
-In addition we might want to react to more events like a post startup event.
+Sometimes a container needs to react to a range of events during it's lifetime.
+Before termination we could check for the termination signal but that is a rather limited options since no context information can be given.
+In addition, we might want to react to additional events such as a post startup event.

 Good examples are [container hooks in Kubernetes](http://kubernetes.io/docs/user-guide/container-environment/#container-hooks), and the [hooks in the opencontainer spec](https://github.com/opencontainers/specs/blob/master/config.md#hooks).